missionpinball/mpf-docs/tutorial/18_shots.rst

 This illustrates something to know about shots: Whenever a shot is "hit", then an event is posted with the name of the shot plus "_hit" added onto it.

-So in this case, the shot "my_first_shot" will post then event "my_first_shot_hit" whenever that shot is made.
+So in this case, the shot "my_first_shot" will post the event "my_first_shot_hit" whenever that shot is made.

 If you save your changed config file and run MPF again, start a game